Homemade Handmade Cultured Ice Cream

 Directions:

 1. Pour the cream into the bowl.
-(It helps to chill the bowl for about 10 minutes in the fridge before hand.)
+(It helps to chill the bowl for about 10 minutes in the fridge beforehand.)

 2. Add in the rest of the ingredients.